peteash10/bunminster.uk/pages/rabbit_food.md

 ![](/images/bad-food.jpg)

-This is often sold in pet shops as "rabbit food" but it should be avoided at all costs.
+This is often sold in shops as "rabbit food" but it should be avoided at all costs.
 If it's their main food source it will make them fat, lazy and unwell.
 If it's a supplement it won't add anything useful.
 Just say no.

 ## Random plants